leekelleher/leekelleher.com/input/_posts/2008-03-14-ie-view-lite-132-not-compatible-with-firefox-20.md

   - backward compatibility
   - browser
   - extension
-  - firefox
+  - Firefox
-  - internet explorer
+  - Internet Explorer
-  - mozilla
+  - Mozilla
 ---
 I used all sorts of add-ons and extensions for Firefox, (I&#8217;ll get around to writing a blog post on that soon too).
 Since I do a lot of web-development, I switch between Firefox and Internet Explorer frequently during a build.